 - Insulation and building envelope sealing

 - Motor controls and variable speed drives

 Applications should be made through a Connecticut NRCS office

 USDA Rural Development: Rural Energy for America Program (REAP)

 Contact: Windsor Area Office, 860-688-7725

-- Energy Efficiency funds available: Grants to $250,000 – cannot exceed 25% of total project cost.
-Guaranteed Loans up to $10 million with rates and terms negotiated.
-Uses: Energy efficient improvements, including, machinery and equipment for a variety of farm uses.
+- Energy Efficiency funds available: Grants up to $500,000 – cannot exceed 40% of total project cost.
+Guaranteed Loans are available.

-- Energy Generation funds available: Grants to $500,000 maximum – cannot exceed 25% of total project cost.
-Guaranteed Loans up to $10 million with rates and terms negotiated Uses: The purchase & installation of renewable energy generation systems, including: biomass, geothermal, solar, wind and hydropower.
+- Energy Generation funds available: Grants up to $1,000,000 maximum – cannot exceed 40% of total project cost.
+Guaranteed Loans are available.